cawa87/java-test-task/DESCRIPTION.md

 ## How to build and run

  To build and run the application you need the JDK 8 to be installed.
+ Project was build and tested on Oracle JDK 8u121.

  ##### Building and running on Linux/macOS